singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 The method sentAddRequest in the  User class  is called by UserManager to add an AddRequest to User A's list of requests.
 So the flow is:

-1. User A clicks"add user" on the client and it gets sent to the server.
+1. User A clicks "add user" on the client and it gets sent to the server.
 2. User A calls requestAddUser(User B).
 3. This method calls UserManager. addUser.
 4. UserManager calls both User  A. sentAddRequest and User B.receivedAddRequest.

-Again, this isjustone way ofdesigning these interactions.
-It is not the only way, oreven the only"good"way.
+Again, this is just one way of designing these interactions.
+It is not the only way, or even the only "good" way.

 ```java
 1   public  class  User {